An analytic derivation of the empirical correlations of gamma-ray bursts: Numerical results

 \section{Numerical results}

 Some approximations have been made in deriving Equations \ref{eq:26} and \ref{eq:27}.
-In this section, we carry out numerical simulations to check whether the above analytical derivations are correct or not.
-For convenience, a set of standard values are taken for the eight input parameters in our simulations, as shown in Table \ref{tab:1}.
-When studying the effect of one particular parameter, we will only change this parameter but fix all other parameters at the standard values.
+In this section, we carry out numerical simulations to confirm whether the above analytical derivations are correct.
+For convenience, a set of standard values were taken for the eight input parameters in our simulations, as shown in Table \ref{tab:1}.
+When studying the effect of one particular parameter, we only changed this parameter, but fixed all other parameters at the standard values.

-To examine the correctness of our analytical derivations, we chose one input parameter as a variable while standard values are taken for all other input parameters, so that the dependence of $\Ep$, $\Eiso$ and $\Lp$ on that particular parameter can be illustrated.
+To examine the correctness of our analytical derivations, we chose one input parameter as a variable, and standard values were taken for all other input parameters so that the dependence of $\Ep$, $\Eiso$, and $\Lp$ on that particular parameter can be illustrated.

 We first consider the effect of the bulk Lorentz factor $\gamma$ for both on-axis and off-axis cases.
 Here we let $\gamma$ vary between 50 --- 1000.
 Figure \ref{fig:2} shows the time-integrated spectrum obtained for different $\gamma$.
 The peak photon energy is correspondingly marked with a black star on the curve.